Param3454/aws-ec2-hardening-lab/README.md

 DMARC: Implemented a reporting policy to monitor alignment between SPF and DKIM.

+Note: Full sanitized configuration files for Postfix and OpenDKIM can be found in the /configs directory

 ### Technical Skills Demonstrated
 AWS: EC2, Route 53, IAM Policy Creation (Least Privilege), Security Groups.